gvenkatn/gvenkatn/README.md

 - 🎓 I’m currently learning Electronics and Communications Engineering in NIT Warangal
 - 👯 I'm looking to collaborate and discuss tech trends.
-- 🎯 2021 Goals: Contribute more to Open Source projects
+- 🎯 2021 Goals: Contribute to atleast 20 Open Source projects.
 - ☕ Coffee with Kernels. -_-